-Not sure what dates you will receive your ODSP payment benefits?
+Not sure on what dates you will receive your ODSP payment benefits?

-And though it might not be able to provide emotional and physical support, the Ontario provincial government does try to provide financial sustenance to Ontarians living with disabilities through its Ontario Disability Support Program (ODSP).
+The Ontario government provides financial support to Ontarians living with disabilities through its Ontario Disability Support Program (ODSP).

 Whether you are an existing or prospective recipient of ODSP benefits, you need to know the details about the program, including when exactly are the ODSP payment dates.